comet-cc/CCA-Evaluation/README.md

 ```
 ---
 ## 5 Evalution
-In order to evaluate CCA, we introduce a method to measure number of instrcution executed by the FVP's core between two points in the code.
-We provide more detail on the method we used, so it could be used for any target workload.
+In order to evaluate CCA, we introduce a method to measure the number of instrcution executed by the FVP's core between two points in the code.
+We provide more detail on the method we used, so it can be used for any target workload.
 This methods requires three
 steps:

 a) Enabling tracing in FVP (already done in Section 3)

 b) Add markers to the code running in FVP (already provided within our scripts and binary code), these markers guide the tracing platform to capture some information about FVP at the time of running the marker

-c) Analizing the final tracing file using the python code we provide.
+c) Analizing the final tracing file using the Python code we provide.
 Note that our method is adapted from the tracing method used in [Acai](https://github.com/sectrs-acai).

 ### Adding markers to a code/script
 Briefly speaking, every marker is a special assembly code executed by the FVP's core.
 The tracing platform writes these executed code along with other metadata information (e.g., total number of instruction executed by the core until that point) in the final trace file.